coded-presentation/Fitness-Portfolio-Project-PowerBI/README.md

 <hr class="wp-block-separator is-style-wide">

-<p>The necessary data were collected and structured in Excel files.
-The exercise data was organized as a fact table and date &amp; activity were organized as dimension tables for filtering data.</p>
+<p>The necessary data was collected and structured in Excel files.
+The exercise data was organized as a Fact_Activity and Dim_Date  by defining the relation between the Activity_name and Date.</p>